 Accessing the names of PreACT®-tested students allows you to begin your recruitment of students earlier in their decision-making process.

 On September 15, 2017 the names of more than 100,000 PreACT test takers were added to the ACT® Enroll platform.
-More PreACT test takers were added to ACT Enroll on December 27, 2017 and additional sets of PreACT test takers will be available on a regular basis in 2018.
+More PreACT test takers were added to ACT Enroll on December 27, 2017, and additional sets of PreACT test takers will be available on May 21 and July 16, 2018.

 The modeling data predicts four enrollment behaviors:

 - How likely a student is to enroll out of state (Mobility Index)

 - How likely a student is to enroll at a private college or university (Institution Type Index)

 - The selectivity of the institution at which a student is most likely to enroll (Selectivity Index)

 - The size of the institution at which a student is most likely to enroll (Institution Size Index)